-Arm Compiler 5 option Arm Compiler 6 option Description protect_stack -fstack-protector,- fstack-protector-strong Enables stack protection on vulnerable functions.
+Arm Compiler 5 option Arm Compiler 6 option Description preinclude -include Include the source code of a specified file at the beginning of the compilation. protect_stack -fstack-protector,- fstack-protector-strong Enables stack protection on vulnerable functions.
 See 3.2 Arm® Compiler 5 and Arm® Compiler 6 stack protection behavior on page 3-40 for more information. protect_stack_all -fstack-protector-all Enables stack protection on all functions.
 See 3.2 Arm® Compiler 5 and Arm® Compiler 6 stack protection behavior on page 3-40 for more information. relaxed_ref_def -fcommon Places zero-initialized definitions in a common block. retain -0 The optimization level to use for the best code coverage might depend on your source code.
 In Arm Compiler 5 theretain option disables specific optimizations by name.
 There is no direct equivalent of this for Arm Compiler 6.
 Instead you will need to select the optimization level which best suits your needs.
 See -O in the Arm® Compiler Reference Guide for more information. -S -S Outputs the disassembly of the machine code that the compiler generates.
 The output from this option differs between releases.
 Arm Compiler 5 produces output with armasm syntax while Arm Compiler 6 produces output with GNU syntax. show_cmdline -v Shows how the compiler processes the command-line.
 The commands are shown normalized, and the contents of any via files are expanded. split_ldm -fno-ldm-stm Disables the generation of LDM and STM instructions.
 Note that while the armccsplit_ldm option limits the size of generated LDM/STM instructions, the armclang - fno-ldm-stm option disables the generation of LDM and STM instructions altogether. split_sections -ffunction-sections Generates one ELF section for each function in the source file.
 In Arm Compiler 6, -ffunction-sections is the default.
 Therefore, the merging of identical constants cannot be done by armclang.
 Instead, the merging is done by armlink.
-See Merging identical constants in the Arm® Compiler Reference Guide for more information. strict -pedantic-errors Generate errors if code violates strict ISO C and ISO C++. strict_warnings -pedantic Generate warnings if code violates strict ISO C and ISO C++. thumb -mthumb Targets the T32 instruction set. no_unaligned_access,unaligned_access -mno-unaligned-access, -munaligned-access Enables or disables unaligned accesses to data on Arm processors. use_frame_pointer, no_use_frame_pointer -fno-omit-frame-pointer, -fomit-frame-pointer Controls whether a register is reserved for storing the stack frame pointer.
+See Merging identical constants in the Arm® Compiler Reference Guide for more information. strict -pedantic-errors Generate errors if code violates strict ISO C and ISO C++. strict_warnings -pedantic Generate warnings if code violates strict ISO C and ISO C++. thumb -mthumb Targets the T32 instruction set. no_unaligned_access,unaligned_access -mno-unaligned-access, -munaligned-access Enables or disables unaligned accesses to data on Arm processors.